panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 ![Unknown variables logged](./images/console-unknown-variables-3.png)

-To make an association between the logged value and variable, an easy approach is to wrap the variable into a pair of curly braces `{ b }`:
+To make an association between the logged value and variable, wrap the variable into a pair of curly braces `{ b }`:

 ```javascript{2}
 function sum(a, b) {